simonmichael/hledger/hledger/test/errors/README.md

 - [ ] phase 1: update flycheck to detect journal errors of current hledger release (and keep a branch updated to detect errors of latest hledger master)
 - [x] phase 2: survey/document current journal errors
 - [x] phase 3: pick a new standard format
-- [ ] phase 4: implement consistent format for all
+- [ ] phase 4: implement standard format for all
 - [ ] phase 5: implement accurate lines for all
 - [ ] phase 6: implement accurate columns for all
 - [ ] phase 7: implement useful highlighted excerpts for all